 Combine that with the fact that darkness is their ally, and it wouldn’t be too inconceivable to imagine why they’ve infested that wooden pile you’ve been meaning to clear out for a couple of years now (we’re not judging, btw).

 When they’re not too busy munching on your botanical experiments at night, earwigs maintain a diet comprised of maggots, earthworms, aphids and other insects.
 Those pincers that look so dangerous are harmless to you, but they’re a handy tool for dispatching smaller, weaker creatures that didn’t have the foresight to escape in time.

 Pincher bugs are not territorial, meaning they can share nests which is why they can quickly rise in numbers.
 Having a hospitable environment is a recipe for disaster.

-Earwigs range between five and 50mm in size depending on their species and are brownish in colour.
-Their elongated bodies feature big forceps which depending on the gender of the pincher bug they can be bigger (on male earwigs) and smaller (on female ones).
+Earwigs range in size depending on their species.
+They are brownish in colour.
+Their elongated bodies feature big forceps which, based on the gender of the pincher bug, can be bigger (on male earwigs) and smaller (on female ones).

 There are only about 85 species of earwigs in Australia (out of over 1800 worldwide, so we assume there’s more yet to be discovered here).
 Some of them are native and some are introduced.

 Even though European pincher bugs are an introduced species, they are quite abundant in numbers, especially when the environment is just right.
 This species is the most likely to become a garden pest.